livewire/livewire/docs/upgrading.md

 #### New class namespace

 Livewire's default `class_namespace` has changed from `App\Http\Livewire` to `App\Livewire`.
-You are welcome to keep the old namespace configuration value; however, if you choose to update your configuration to the new namespace, you will have to move your Livewire component's to `app/Livewire`:
+You are welcome to keep the old namespace configuration value; however, if you choose to update your configuration to the new namespace, you will have to move your Livewire components to `app/Livewire`:

 ```php
 'class_namespace' => 'App\\Http\\Livewire', // [tl! remove]